interledger/web-monetization-extension/test/testplan/testplan.md

 Learn more about [compatible wallets here](https://webmonetization.org/docs/resources/op-wallets/#fynbos).

 > [!NOTE]
-> The wallet signup process depends on your wallet provider, and your country.
+> The wallet sign up process depends on your wallet provider, and your country.
 > In most countries, the process includes verifying your identity, as mandated by the law.
 This can take hours or days.
-> Once your wallet signup completes, you should be able to:
+> Once your wallet sign up completes, you should be able to:
 > (1) Setup your wallet accounts, currencies, balances etc.
 > (2) Obtain the wallet address or payment pointer to use for Web Monetization.